prototypefund/Digital_Bargeld-docs/manpages/taler.conf.5.rst

    should check for credits.
 It is yet uncertain if the merchant implementation may check this flag as well.

-HONOR_instance
-   Must be set to YES for the instances (where “instance” is the section name of the instance) of the merchant backend that should allow incoming wire transfers for this bank account.

-ACTIVE_instance
-   Must be set to YES for the instances (where “instance” is the section name of the instance) of the merchant backend that should use this bank account in new offers/contracts.
-Setting ACTIVE_instance to YES requires also setting ENABLE_instance to YES.

 TALER-BANK AUTHENTICATION OPTIONS (for accounts)
 ------------------------------------------------